dtcenter/MET/met/docs/Users_Guide/appendixA.rst

     required parts.

     1.
-    Dimensions should be named "lat" and "lon"
+    Dimensions should be named "lat" and "lon".

     2.
-    The "lat" and "lon" variable are **NOT** required
+    The "lat" and "lon" variable are **NOT** required.

     3.
-    Gridded variables (e.g. APCP_12) must use the "lat" and "lon" dimensions
+    Gridded variables (e.g. APCP_12) must use the "lat" and "lon" dimensions.

     4.
     Gridded variables should include the attributes listed in the example